1.9 C

 Sweden’s drinking culture has a special place for Swedish punsch, a distinctive liqueur with a long history that dates back to the 18th century.
 This sweet, complex beverage offers a taste of Swedish tradition and craftsmanship.

-Origins and history
+Origins and history of Punsch

-The story of punsch begins in 1733 when the Swedish East India Company ship “Fredricus Rex Sueciae” arrived in Gothenburg, bringing arrack from Java.
+The story of Punch begins in 1733 when the Swedish East India Company ship “Fredricus Rex Sueciae” arrived in Gothenburg, bringing arrack from Java.
 Sailors had created a warming concoction during their voyage, mixing arrack with sugar, tea, citrus, and spices.
 This blend quickly gained popularity in Sweden, initially among the wealthy who could afford imported ingredients.

 Composition and flavor profile